CAREER DESCRIPTION CLINICAL PSYCHOLOGIST II

 Correctional Health Services

-The eligible list established through this recruitment will be used to fill current and future Clinical Psychologist II positions within Health Care Agency, Correctional Health Services until the next recruitment.
-This recruitment may also be used to fill positions in similar and/or lower classifications throughout the County of Orange.
+This list will be used to fill current and future Clinical Psychologist II positions within the Health Care Agency, Correctional Health Services.
+This eligible list may also be used to fill positions in similar and/or lower classifications throughout the County of Orange.
 HEALTH CARE AGENCY

 The County of Orange, Health Care Agency